How to replace a thermal fuse in a gas dryer

-This step-by-step dryer repair guide shows how to replace the thermal fuse on a gas dryer.
+This step-by-step dryer repair guide shows how to replace a gas dryer thermal fuse.
 The thermal fuse is a safety device that trips if the air flowing through the dryer begins to overheat.
 A blocked exhaust vent is the most common reason the air overheats.
 When a gas dryer thermal fuse blows, the drive motor runs but the burner won't ignite.
 You can't reset the thermal fuse; if it's blown, replace it with the manufacturer-approved replacement part.

 These steps work for replacing the thermal fuse on Kenmore, Whirlpool, Maytag, Amana, Roper, Crosley and Estate gas dryers with a lint screen housing located in the top cabinet panel.